 If you are seriously interested in cooking and eating better and saving and sharing recipes:

-- Visit well-regarded sites like Serious Eats, Chez Pim or Rasa Malaysia, or any of the thousands of others, or reference a list of great blogs on reputable sites like Saveur for lists of such sites.
+- Visit well-regarded sites like Serious Eats or Chez Pim, or any of the thousands of others, or reference a list of great blogs on reputable sites like Saveur for lists of such sites.
 I assure you that there aren't enough days left in your life to cook all of the fantastic meals that you find on high quality sites.
 And of course, there's usually a Facebook "like" button on blog posts.

 - Open a Pinterest account (although they have their own issues with copyright infringement), and "pin" your favorite recipes there.
 Just about very serious blog has a little link to pin its content to your Pinterest account.
 The Pinterest app looks beautiful on your smart phone or tablet, so you can have that content wherever you are.
 Pinterest interfaces with Facebook, so your friends will easily see what's turning you on at the moment, and you'll be directing them to the rightful owners of that content.

 You will then be cooking and eating very well.
 Your days will be filled with looking at beautiful photography, reading thoughtful, intelligent and informed writing, browsing inspired and Velveeta-free recipes, and you will be supporting creative, talented, hardworking people for years to come.

 Share and like and pin the fuck out of that stuff to your heart's content.